jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+what elements would be subject to CMYK misalign?
+Back is duotone by design so I guess only the front.

+can i write a grid that wraps and uses min max and clamp maybe?
+Hmmm.
+Worth a try, although I do need to pivot back to programming

+can i write a test for zoom? i'd like to be able to make adjustments and not necessarily have to test manually each time on iphone... i can imagine a scenario i nqhich i get kinda far down the road re formatting and have to back out because iOS zoom

 i think putting a table next to a textarea, even though they are both inside flex columns inside a flex-row, is asking a lot and requiring maybe too much time/code

 discovered a bug on iOS safari -- after interacting with the textarea, it shrinks -- doesn't recoever it's previous size.
 I \*think that will be fixed by the PFUI space-preserver feature